msameen99/-videos/README.md

 - my facebook page :   [TheSiGuy](https://www.facebook.com/thesiguyEN)

-Here I'll put the source code of my Youtube videos these projects consist of scenes generated using the library [ManimCommunity](https://github.com/ManimCommunity/manim).
+Here I'll put the source code of my Youtube videos this project contains scenes generated using the library [ManimCommunity](https://github.com/ManimCommunity/manim). the contents of this project are intended only to be used for TheSiGuy videos themselves.

+Copyright © 2022 TheSiGuy